Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 <br />

-## Use ADXL345 with Raspberry Pi Pico
+## Measure resonances with Raspberry Pi Pico

 You can use ADXL345 with FLSUN Speeder Pad for measuring Resonances via USB with a Raspberry Pi Pico.